oblanch/PescoidProject/README.md

 The simulation is implemented using FEniCS for robust finite element PDE solving and CMA-ES for parameter optimization to fit the model to experimental data.

 ## Installation
 This package utilizes legacy FENICS.
-To install:
+To install an appropriate environment:
 ```sh
 # Create environment with legacy FEniCS
 conda create -n pescoid python=3.11 -y